-Comprised of 130 guest rooms and suites, the Saigon Ban Me Hotel is fully equipped with a swimming pool, four restaurants, pool bar, spa, gym and grand ballroom.
-Along with comfortable accommodation and friendly service, the hotel boasts the ‘best views of Buon Ma Thuot,’ easy access to shopping, museums, urban sight seeing and entertainment options.
-The hotel offers 12 massage-sauna rooms, several different therapies and treatments including herbal body and facial massage and hot stone massage among others.
-Let the hotel’s experts refresh your body, mind and soul in a tranquil atmosphere high above the city.
+Comprised of 130 guest rooms and suites, the Saigon Ban Me Hotel is fully-equipped with a swimming pool, four restaurants, a pool bar, a spa, a gym and a grand ballroom.
+Along with comfortable accommodation and friendly service, the hotel boasts the "best views of Buon Ma Thuot," easy access to shopping, museums, urban sightseeing and entertainment options.
+The comprehensive spa is comprised of 12 massage-sauna rooms, where guests can indulge in different therapies and treatments including herbal body, facial massage and hot stone massage, among others.

-Enjoy a visit to Kom Tum City, Vietnam, with a stay at Indochine hotel, a basic-yet-comfortable hotel overlooking the Dakbla River.
-The hotel features a stunning outdoor cafe on the water, serving traditional Vietnamese cuisine for those in search of a bite to eat, a conference center and a fitness room, and offers bicycles for rent for guests who want to explore the local area.
-Guests may choose between a single or a double room, all equipped with televisions.
-The hotel also includes an airport transfer and will gladly arrange local tours.
+Enjoy a visit to Kom Tum City, Vietnam, with a stay at Indochine hotel, a comfortable hotel overlooking the Dakbla River.
+The hotel features an outdoor cafe on the water serving traditional Vietnamese cuisine, a conference center, karaoke rooms and a fitness room, as well as bicycles for rent for guests who want to explore the local area.
+Single and double rooms are available and all guests rooms come equipped with TVs, WiFi, mini-fridges and tea and coffee facilities.

 Stretching along the white sands of China Beach are Four Seasons Resort the Nam Hai's villas and hotel, with unspoiled views of the South China Sea and the Cham Islands.
 There are 60 one-bedroom villas, and 40 pool villas with courtyard entrances and private pools.
 High ceilings and hardwood floors are complemented with lavish hues of brown and gray and softly draping canopies over four-poster beds.
 The Nam Hai Spa is set around a lagoon just off the beach, where you can have a customized spa treatment.
 Each of the eight private spa villas has an individual steam room.
 The gym is equipped with state-of-the-art treadmills and ellipticals.
 There are three pools on plateaus that lower away from the pool house and flow towards the beach, and the lowest disappears into the horizon that leads in to the South China Sea.
 The business center has up-to-the-minute audio/visual equipment, and there is wi-fi in each of the rooms.
 The property is located 30 minutes from Da Nang International Airport (DAD).